Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Complexity of the Considered Schedulers

 \section{Complexity of the Considered Schedulers}

 { \arrayrulewidth{1pt}

 }

-Herein, we quantify the computational complexity of our considered schedulers in terms of the number of arithmetic operations they perform.
+We quantify the computational complexity of our considered schedulers in terms of the number of arithmetic operations they perform.
 Table~\ref{basicoperationcomplexity} presents the complexity expressions for fundamental operations utilized in the algorithms.
 Note that the complexity expressions for our considered schedulers pertain specifically to the complexity associated with making a scheduling decision at a single time step.

-Notice that, because of step~\ref{step5MonteCarloalgo} of Algorithm~\ref{montecarloscheduler}, deriving an exact expression for the complexity of the Monte Carlo scheduler is not feasible.
+Notice that deriving an exact expression for the complexity of the Monte Carlo scheduler is not feasible because of step~\ref{step5MonteCarloalgo} of Algorithm~\ref{montecarloscheduler}.
 However, we can derive expressions for both the lower and upper bound of the complexity of the Monte Carlo scheduler.
 The lower bound expression pertains to the case that the inequality in step~\ref{step5MonteCarloalgo} of Algorithm~\ref{montecarloscheduler} is never satisfied.
 Conversely, the upper bound expression represents the case that the aforesaid inequality is always satisfied.
 The lower and upper bound complexity expressions are given by